Donegal International Rally

-Donegal International Rally has been one of the rounds of the Irish Tarmac Rally Championship for a number of years.
+The Rally has been one of the rounds of the Irish Tarmac Rally Championship for a number of years.

 History

-1972 event
+1972

 The winner of the first event was Cahal Curley.
-When the event began in 1972, it was based in Downings, but, afterwards, it moved to Letterkenny.
+When the event began in 1972, it was based in Downings but afterwards it moved to Letterkenny.

-1985 event
+1985

-At the 1985 event there was just a one second-difference between the top two finishing cars.
+At the 1985 event there was just a one-second difference between the top two finishing cars.

-2001 event
+2001

-The event, along with most events that year, was cancelled due to the outbreak of foot-and-mouth disease.
+The event, along with most events that year, was cancelled due to an outbreak of foot-and-mouth disease.